 The answer is a big YES!

-Roof damage caused by a qualified peril such as fire, wind, and hail is covered by your home insurance under the dwelling coverage.
-Also, accidents like falling trees on your roof must be covered as well.
+Roof damage due to a qualified peril such as fire, wind, and hail are part of your home insurance under the dwelling coverage.
+Also, accidents like falling trees on your roof must be part of the coverage as well.

 So let’s say, a tree from your backyard fell on your roof and caused damage.
-Then it suddenly rains that results in water leakage inside your house.
-Sure that your roof will be covered by dwelling policy but how about your couch and appliances?
+Then it suddenly rains which results in water leakage inside your house.
+Sure that your roof is part of your dwelling policy but how about your couch and appliances?

 Worried already?
 Don’t fret!
-Because if ever that the contents of your house are damaged, this should be covered by your home insurance’s personal property policy.
+Because if ever the contents of your house have damages, this should be part of your home insurance’s personal property policy.

-On the other hand, damage to the roof of an unattached structure such as a detached garage, gazebo, and shed are not covered by your dwelling policy.
-However, it can be covered by other structure protection under your homeowners’ insurance as long as it is caused by a qualified peril.
+On the other hand, damage to the roof of an unattached structure such as a detached garage, gazebo, and shed is not part of your dwelling policy.
+However, it can be part of other structure protection under your homeowners’ insurance as long as it is due to a qualified peril.

 Also, make sure to read your insurance policy thoroughly.
 Because remember, not all insurance policies in each company are the same.
 Some homeowners insurance has windstorm and hail exclusions.

-Meaning, any damage caused by the said perils will unfortunately not be covered.
-That being said, you must always ask your insurance agent about anything under your insurance policy.
+Any damage caused by the said perils will unfortunately not be part of the coverage.
+So, you must always ask your insurance agent about anything under your insurance policy.
 Believe me, knowing the ins and outs of your home insurance can save you a lot of time and effort!

-What is not covered by your homeowners’ insurance?
+What is not part of your homeowners’ insurance?

 Generally, your home insurance will only cover damages that are caused by nature and sudden accidents.
-That being the case, damage resulting from poor maintenance and negligence are not covered.
+That being the case, damage resulting from poor maintenance and negligence is not covered.